MKLab-ITI/verge/README.md

 An operational demo of the system is available http://mklab-services.iti.gr/verge/

 Prerequisites:
-  - An local server running to your pc
+  - A local server running to your pc

 Instructions: